Alev I. Yildirim, PhD

 Generative Artificial Intelligence (GenAI) has the potential to transform many industries and is exposing workers in a variety of organizational roles to uncertainty about the future of their position.
 Using data from Glassdoor reviews, we investigate how the introduction and diffusion of this technology influences worker satisfaction and find evidence of a significant decrease in satisfaction.
 We find that this decline is concentrated in firms with high GenAI exposure following the release of ChatGPT.
 This effect is driven by increased job uncertainty and anxiety, evidenced by text analysis of employee reviews, rather than by immediate changes in productivity.
 The negative impact is significantly more pronounced in smaller, less profitable firms and, paradoxically, within the technology sector.

-Financed Emissions and Banks' Lending Porfolios with Elsa Allman (Banque de France), Sonali Hazarika (Baruch College) and Mo Qiao (Baruch College)
+Financed Emissions and Banks' Lending Porfolios with Elsa Allman (Banque de France), Sonali Hazarika (Baruch College) and Mo Qiao (Baruch College) (Under review)

 Abstract: